-I’m an independent editor, and editor-in-chief of the book producer Pageturner.
+I’m an independent editor, and co-founder of Pageturner, a boutique book agency and content production company.
 I specialize in graphic novels and illustrated works, developing and managing projects for authors, literary agents, publishers, and media companies.
 For more details, see Services.

 As a senior editor at DC Comics, I directed an all-ages licensed property comics line and acquired and edited literary graphic novels, including Cairo, Cuba: My Revolution, Gone to Amerikay, Shooters, and Bad Houses.
 Awards include the Eisner Award, Harvey Award, Best Graphic Story from the International Horror Guild, the Glyph Comics Award and Best American Comics 2013.
 For more on selected titles, please see Book Projects.

-From 2001-2012, I drew the syndicated comic strip Bitter Girl; my illustrated and prose writing has appeared in the Village Voice, The Advocate, Ms. Magazine, Women’s Review of Books, and The Guardian.
+From 2001-2012, I wrote and drew the syndicated comic strip Bitter Girl; my illustrated and prose writing has appeared in the Village Voice, The Advocate, Ms. Magazine, Women’s Review of Books, and The Guardian.

-I’m a faculty member at NYC’s School of Visual Arts and the Maryland Institute College of Art; a member of the PowderKeg writers’ residency; and a board member of Symbolia, the tablet magazine of illustrated journalism.
+I’m a faculty member at NYC’s School of Visual Arts and the Maryland Institute College of Art; a member of the PowderKeg writers’ residency; and serve on programming committees for the Miami Book Fair and Brooklyn Book Festival.